bharadwaj-chukkala/beginner_tutorials/README.md

-# ROS2 Publisher and Subscriber
+# ROS2 Services, Logging and Launch files

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview

 A Package built using ```colcon``` build as a part of ROS2 Tutorials.
-It contains the implementation of a Talker and a Listener node.
+It contains the implementation of a Publisher node with a service to add two integers.
+The service will be demonstrated using a service call for testing, which then can also be called to run when we run a client node in another terminal while running the publisher node.

 ## Contents

 <pre>
+.
+├── example_interfaces
+│   └── AddTwoInts.srv
 ├── include
 │   └── beginner_tutorials
-|      ├── publisher_function.hpp
+│       ├── publisher_function.hpp
 │       └── subscriber_function.hpp
+├── LICENSE
+├── package.xml
+├── CMakeLists.txt
+├── README.md
 ├── results
 │   ├── cppcheck.txt
 │   └── cpplint.txt
-├── package.xml
-├── CMakeLists.txt
-├── README.md
 └── src
+    ├── client_node.cpp
     ├── publisher_member_function.cpp
     └── subscriber_member_function.cpp</pre>

 ## Assumptions

-* OS: Ubuntu Linux Focal (20.04) 64-bit
+* OS: Ubuntu Jammy Jellyfish (22.04) 64-bit
 * ROS2 Distro: Humble
 * ROS2 Workspace name: ros2_ws
-* ROS2 Installation Directory: ros2_humble
+* ROS2 Installation Directory: ros2_humble [if installed through source]

 ## ROS2 Dependencies

 * ```ament_cmake```
 * ```rclcpp```
 * ```std_msgs```
+* ```example_interfaces```

 ## Instructions to Build the Package